 Like traditional hip replacement, a minimally invasive hip replacement involves removing the arthritic (damaged) surfaces of the hip joint and replacing them with artificial ones.
 Learn about minimally invasive surgery and how it can differ from traditional surgery.

 Minimally invasive total hip replacements usually require 3- to 6-inch incisions, compared to 6- to 10-inch incisions for traditional hip replacement.
 These numbers are general ranges, and patients should talk to their surgeon about what to expect.

 There is no single, correct way to perform minimally invasive hip replacement surgery.
 For example, where the surgeon cuts the skin and other soft tissue to get to the hip joint, sometimes called the surgical approach, can vary:

-- Posterior (rear) approach, using an incision toward the back of the hip
+- Posterior (rear) or posterior-lateral approach uses an incision at the side of the hip, slightly to the back of the body

 In This Article:

 - Minimally Invasive Total Hip Replacement

 - Minimally Invasive Hip Replacement vs. Traditional Hip Replacement

 - Minimally Invasive Hip Replacement Procedure